Azam-driod/Dynamic-Dashboard/README.md

 Anna Andreadi	Central
 Chuck Magee	South
 Kelly Williams	East
+Matt Collister	West
+Deborah Brumfield	Africa
-🎯 Problem Statements Solved
+Problem Statements Solved with Steps
-1️⃣ Key Performance Indicators (KPIs)
+1. Key Performance Indicators (KPIs)

-Objective:
-Dynamically calculate and display:

-Total Sales

-Total Profit

-Total Quantity

-Number of Orders

-Profit Margin

-Implementation Steps:

-Imported Orders table using Power Query

-Created calculated column:

-Profit Margin = Profit / Sales

-Used formulas:

-=SUM(Sales)

-=SUM(Profit)

-=SUM(Quantity)

-=COUNT(Order ID)

-Built a KPI summary section with formatted indicators

-2️⃣ Sales & Profit Trend Analysis

-Objective: Identify sales and profit patterns over time.
+Objective: Calculate and display Total Sales, Total Profit, Total Quantity, Number of Orders, and Profit Margin dynamically.

 Steps:

-Created Pivot Table grouped by Year & Month
+Import the Orders Table into Excel using Power Query.
+Create calculated columns for:
+Profit Margin = Profit / Sales.
+Total Orders = Count of Order ID.
+Use Excel formulas to calculate:
+Total Sales = =SUM(Sales).
+Total Profit = =SUM(Profit).
+Total Quantity = =SUM(Quantity).
+Build a dynamic KPI table and use symbols to enhance visual appeal. image

-Added Sales and Profit as values
+2. Sales and Profit Analysis

-Built a Line Chart for trend visualization

-Added Slicers for dynamic filtering

-3️⃣ Category-Wise Profit Analysis

-Objective: Evaluate profitability across product categories.
+Objective: Visualize sales and profit trends over time to identify patterns.

 Steps:

-Pivot Table with Category (Rows) and Profit (Values)
+Create a Pivot Table with Order Date grouped by Year and Month.

-Sorted in descending order

-Created Bar Chart

-Added slicers for interactivity

-4️⃣ Segment-Wise Sales Share (%)
+Add Sales and Profit as values.
+Create a Line Chart to display trends for Sales and Profit.
+Apply slicers to filter by category, market, or region dynamically.
+3. Category-Wise Profit

-Objective: Analyze sales distribution across customer segments.
+Objective: Analyze profitability across product categories.

 Steps:

-Pivot Table with Segment and Sales
+Create a Pivot Table using Category as rows and Profit as values.

-Calculated percentage share:

-Sales % = Sales / Total Sales * 100

-Created Pie/Donut Chart

-Added dynamic data labels

-5️⃣ Sales by Country

-Objective: Identify top-performing countries.
+Sort the table in descending order of Profit.
+Create a Bar Chart to visualize category-wise profit.
+Add slicers for interactivity.
+4. Segment-Wise Sales Share (%)
+Objective: Display the proportion of sales for each customer segment.

 Steps:

-Pivot Table with Country and Sales
+Create a Pivot Table with Segment as rows and Sales as values.

-Sorted in descending order

-Applied Conditional Formatting / Heatmap

-6️⃣ Top 5 Sub-Categories

-Objective: Identify highest-performing subcategories.
+Calculate percentage share using =Sales / Total Sales * 100.
+Create a Pie Chart or Donut Chart to display the sales share.
+Add labels to show percentage values dynamically.
+5. Sales by Country
+Objective: Analyze sales performance by country.

 Steps:

-Pivot Table with Sub-Category and Sales
+Create a Pivot Table with Country as rows and Sales as values.

-Sorted in descending order
+Sort the table in descending order of Sales.
+Use conditional formatting or a Heatmap to highlight top-performing countries.

-Filtered Top 5
+6. Top 5 Subcategories
+Objective: Identify the top 5 performing subcategories.

+Steps:

+Create a Pivot Table with Sub-Category as rows and Sales as values.
+Sort the table in descending order of Sales.
+Filter to display the top 5 Sub-Categories.
-Visualized using Column Chart
+Use a Column Chart to visualize results.

-⚙️ Dynamic Features
+Dynamic Features

-✔️ Interactive Slicers
-✔️ Dynamic KPI Cards
-✔️ Real-time Chart Updates
-✔️ Automated Data Cleaning via Power Query
-✔️ Interactive Pivot Tables

-🛠 Tools & Technologies Used

-Microsoft Excel
+The dashboard includes:

+Dynamic Charts: Update in real-time based on slicer inputs.
-Power Query
+Power Query Integration: Automates data cleaning and transformation.

-Pivot Tables

-Pivot Charts

-Slicers
+KPI Table: Highlights critical metrics at a glance.
+Next Steps for Extension
+Additional insights to enhance the dashboard:

+Return Analysis: Investigate return rates by market or product category.
+Top and Bottom Customers: Identify most and least profitable customers.
+Market Analysis: Compare performance across different markets.
+Product Analysis: Evaluate individual product contributions.
+Significance
+This dashboard empowers retail businesses to:

+Track performance through KPIs.
+Understand category, segment, and geographic trends.
+Make data-driven decisions to optimize operations.
+Visuals
+This repository includes:

+Visual examples for each solved problem statement.
+Snapshots of the final dashboard with all components.